mango63/bukkit-Docker/README.md

 https://github.com/OpenSourceLAN/gameservers-docker

 Credit to SirSquidness & Piorax for there massive support

 # Current Setup

+Set up to Work With Minecraft Version 1.14.4 this can be changed via editing files.

 When player connect they are allocated a plot and they can only build in that plot.

-I have disabled the use/creation of of egg's, golem's, minecart's and weither's due to players spawning mobs to lag out servers
+I have disabled the use and creation of  egg's, golem's, minecart's and weither's due to players spawning mobs to lag out servers
 This can be change see Customisation.

 Currently show Pax Logo Bottom-left and RFlan logo on the Bottom-right